Skip to Content

 Longitudinal Rotations

-Residents will have three longitudinal rotations throughout the year, lasting 2-5 months.
-The residents will spend a 1/2 day each week in the following experiences:
+The residents will spend a 1/2 day each week in the following experiences (each lasting approximately six months):

-Patient education group facilitation - The resident will have the opportunity to observe group education facilitation for a couple weeks, then will work towards independently facilitating one-hour per week group education with patients.
-This rotation generally occurs on the SARRTP unit, but may occur with SOAR clinic depending on preceptor/rotation availability
+Patient education group facilitation - The resident will have the opportunity to observe group education facilitation on the SARRTP unit for 1-2 weeks, then will work towards independently facilitating one-hour per week group education.

-After their initial SUD pharmacist rotation or outpatient mental health rotation, residents will continue following 5-10 patients from this experience throughout the rest of the year, either with a SUD pharmacist preceptor or a prescriber.
+Residents will follow 5-10 patients from this experience throughout the year, either with a SUD pharmacist preceptor or a non-pharmacist prescriber.
 The residents will be responsible for coordinating follow up with both the patient and the preceptor at appropriate intervals.
 Follow up is conducted during downtime on their scheduled rotations.
 While the pharmacist or prescriber preceptor will provide oversight, the resident is considered the patients' pharmacist provider and responsible for all aspects of medication management.
 The purpose of this rotation is to gain experience with continuity of care and independent outpatient practice.

-Residents are required to staff every fourth weekend on the IPU and SARRTP alongside a pharmacy preceptor.
+Residents are required to staff one weekend per month on the IPU and SARRTP.
 Responsibilities include completing admission and discharge medication reconciliation and providing medication management recommendations to the weekend psychiatry team, teaching patient medication education groups, and addressing medication needs.

 Other opportunities and experiences